For helpful links and videos to guide you in the forgiveness application process click here.

 - DEFERRAL PERIOD: The Flexibility Act also extended the payment deferral period to up to approximately 10 months.

-- USE OF FUNDS: The minimum amount of the loan proceeds needed to be spent on payroll was reduced from 75% to 60%, with the maximum amount of funds available for other expenses increasing from 25% to 40%.
+- USE OF FUNDS: The minimum amount of the loan proceeds needed to be spent on payroll is 60%, with the maximum amount of funds available for other expenses is 40%.

 - EMPLOYEE REHIRE: Extension of the Safe Harbor date to rehire employees from June 30, 2020, to December 31, 2020.
 The Safe Harbor rules state that if employees are rehired by December 31, 2020, their salaries count towards forgiveness and the borrower is not penalized.
 In addition, there was an easing of the rehire requirements, but additional guidance is needed to provide details.